Angular2Guy/AIDocumentLibraryChat/README.md

 ## Postgresql setup
 In the runPostgresql.sh file are the commands to pull and run the Postgresql Docker image with vector extension locally.

+## Setup
+Postgresql with Vector Extension 0.5.1 or newer

+Java 21 or newer

+Gradle 8.3 or newer

+NodeJs 18.13.x or newer

+Npm 8.19.x or newer

+Angular Cli 17 or newer